Manor Medical has a large pool of donors who have helped create many families over the last decade from all over the world.

-Manor Medical screening process includes the comprehensive review of the Donors personal medical history.
-We also take a thorough history about her extended families medical and genetic history to look for any genetic or familial diseases which could be passed on to any child conceived through their donation.
-This helps to ensure we not only have the healthiest donors but also gives the donors more information which can benefit them in completing their own family.
+Manor Medical screening process includes a comprehensive review of the Donor's personal medical history.
+We also record the a medical and genetic history of the Donor's extended family, to look for any genetic or familial diseases which could be passed on to any child conceived through their donation.
+This helps to ensure we not only have the healthiest donors, and gives the donors more information which can benefit them in completing their own family.

 For your protection and peace of mind, we provide a copy of your chosen donor’s test reports to your fertility specialist and/or genetic counselor.

-If the donor you choose does carry a genetic conditions, it is recommended you discuss this with your Fertility Specialist, Clinic Genetic Counsellor or Manor Medical's Genetic counsellor about any risks to you and any screening which maybe required for you.
+If the donor you choose does carry a genetic conditions, it is recommended you discuss this with your fertility specialist, your clinic's genetic counsellor, or Manor Medical's genetic counsellor to learn about any risks to you and any screening you may need.

-*Please note that donors who joined Manor Medical program prior to November 2021 may not have been tested for all the conditions in the Invitae panel, but all have completed a 33 gene panel.
+*Please note that donors who joined the Manor Medical program prior to November 2021 may not have been tested for all the conditions in the current panel, but all have completed a 33-gene panel.
 Please ask us for further information about the tests completed by any individual donor.

 All donors who join Manor Medicals Australian program will complete mandatory counselling to consider the psychological, social and legal implications of donating for them, their family and any offspring from their donation.
 If the donor has a spouse or partner they will also participate in the counselling sessions.

 Counselling is completed over two sessions by two Psychologists this allows Manor Medical to get a good feeling about our donor’s motivation to donate, who she is as a person and also gives us the opportunity to provide the donor and her partner(if relevant) all the information they need to make the decision to donate.